 The Board established the Remuneration Committee on 25 April 2017.
 The written terms of reference are in compliance with Rule 5.34 of the GEM Listing Rules and code provision B.1 of the CG Code.
-The primary duties of the Remuneration Committee include (but are not limited to): (i) making recommendations to the Directors regarding the Group's policy and structure for the remuneration of all the Directors and senior management of the Group and on the establishment of a formal and transparent procedure for developing remuneration policies; (ii) making recommendations to the Board on the remuneration packages of the Directors and senior management of the Group; and (iii) reviewing and approving the management's remuneration proposals with reference to the Board's corporate goals and objectives.
+The primary duties of the Remuneration Committee include (but are not limited to): (i) to review annually and recommend to the Board the remuneration policy and structure for the Directors, chief executive and senior management; (ii) to oversee the performance evaluation of the executive Directors, chief executive and senior management and recommend to the Board their remuneration packages, promotions, specific adjustments in remuneration and/or reward payments, if any; (iii) to make recommendations to the Board on the remuneration of non-executive Directors and to ensure that the level of remuneration for non-executive Directors are linked to their level of responsibilities undertaken and contributions to the effective functioning of the Board; (iv) keeps abreast of the terms and conditions of service of the executive Directors, chief executive and senior management including their total remuneration package for market comparability; and reviews and recommends changes to the Board whenever necessary; and (v) to ensure that no Director or any of his/her associates is involved in deciding his/her own remuneration.
 The Remuneration Committee considers factors such as salaries paid by comparable companies, time commitment and responsibilities of the Directors, employment conditions elsewhere in the Group and desirability of performance-based remuneration.
 The Remuneration Committee consists of one non-executive Director, being Mr. Qian Cheng and two independent non-executive Directors, being Mr. Liu Shengwen and Mr. Hon Leung.
 The Remuneration Committee is chaired by Mr. Liu Shengwen.